 If you finish a whitepaper and are left with more questions than you started with, consider contacting the project’s team for answers.

 What’s the real-world industry that the project is looking to disrupt?
 Answering this question can indicate to you the amount of potential value that could flow to the cryptocurrency if the project’s solution eventually proves to be superior to that which is currently offered by that industry’s leaders.

 To guide your fundamental analysis, consider looking for answers to the following:

 Understand why the use of blockchain technology is inherent to the project’s very existence.
 That is, why has the team chosen to build its solution with blockchain?
 This should be clearly explained in the whitepaper and, ideally, expanded upon in the project’s blog.

 Not every solution has to be run on a blockchain and, in many cases, it makes little to no sense to do so.
 When a project can’t offer a clear reason for using blockchain technology, it is widely considered to be a red flag.

 In the cryptocurrency space, it’s common for founding teams to stem from the same company, start-up or college.
-Many projects will be under development at the time of investing in the underlying cryptocurrency, so it’s extremely important you spend time researching the co-founders’ professional and educational track record.
+Many projects will be under development at the time of investing in the underlying cryptocurrency, so it’s extremely important you spend time researching the co-founders’ professional and educational track records.